jessicaleighschmitz/New-Yorker-clone/README.md

 #### A website that clones the New Yorker website using Angular.

+#### **By, Jessica Schmitz**

 ### Specs

 1) Program displays article component containing article object.
 2) Program displays several articles at once.
 3) Program expands full article upon click event.
-4) Program hides other articles when one article has been selected.
+4) Program hides other articles when one article has been selected. //incomplete
 5) A navigation bar is displayed.
-6) User can click on component links in the navigation bar to take them to relevant articles.
+6) User can click on component links in the navigation bar to take them to relevant articles. //incomplete

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.